Energy bill breakdown

 Energy UK believe that it would be in the interests of everyone – consumers, media, government, regulator and companies – for there to be a common understanding of how different types of costs influence a consumer’s energy bill.
 Inevitably, different interests will have differing perspectives on what drives those costs or whether they are efficient, but agreement on the basic composition of the bill would aid constructive debate.

-We asked PWC to produce a robust methodology for weighting the different elements of a bill and to track how those elements have changed over recent years.
+We asked PwC to produce a robust methodology for weighting the different elements of a bill and to track how those elements have changed over recent years.
+Read PwC's methodology here.

 There are five essential components which contribute to a consumer’s energy bill: wholesale costs, network costs, policy costs, operating costs and VAT.
 These costs move over time.
 In particular, while the proportion of the bill spent on wholesale costs has fallen over the last five years, the share of other component parts has increased.
 At different times each area may put upward or downward pressure on consumer bills.